1. Who may participate in Hawks Basketball?

 8. What equipment will I have to purchase for my child to play Hawks Basketball?

-Each individual player is responsible for purchasing his/her own practice basketball (if coach requires) and basketball shoes.
+Each individual player is responsible for purchasing his/her own uniform (email on fittings and purchase will be emailed once on a team and (if coach requires) basketball shoes.
 If purchasing a new shoe please consider purchasing a basketball specific shoe, which has a better base specific for basketball play.

 9. Where do we get sized for basketball game uniforms?